MaibornWolff/dcos-deploy/README.md

 For example: To deploy a complete elasticsearch stack on your cluster you would typically need to install the elasticsearch framework from the DC/OS universe, a kibana app, expose both to your loadbalancer and add some regular jobs for backups and cleanup.
 Additionally if you run elasticsearch with x-pack or searchguard installed you also need to create a public-private keypair, service-account and secret for your framework.
 This amounts to quite a number of steps.
 With dcos-deploy you just describe your entire stack in one simple yaml file and let dcos-deploy do the rest.
 See the examples folder for more.

 (!)
-This tool is under heavy development and is not yet stable enough for production environments.
-Use at your own risk.
+This tool is under heavy development.
+Use in production environments at your own risk.

 ## Features